Photo credit: Geoseph Domenichiello

 Acidic chocolate often indicates hiccups during processing.
 The acid aroma molecules are biosynthesized by the bacteria during fermentation of the cocoa bean.
 The bacteria lowers the pH of the cocoa bean from 6.3 to 4.5-5.8.
 However, over or improper fermentation will increase the acidity beyond prefered levels.

 The acids evaporate during the drying and roasting stages.
 Roasting influences the evaporation of these acidic aromas.
 However, if dried to quickly, the husk (or shell) of the cocoa bean can dry too quickly and become less permeable.
 This doesn't allow acids to evaporate from the kernel.
 These acids are also released after the husk is removed, confirming the idea that the husk, although thin and permeable to acids, can also restrict their release dried too quickly.
 Heap fermentation in particular (a form of fermenting that differs from box fermentation) tends to increase the level of these acids.

 3-methylbutanoic acids = described as rancid and cheesy

 2-methylbutanoic acids = rancid and sweaty aroma

-Luckily as mentioned, these acids are released and brought to very low levels int the final product.
+Luckily as mentioned, these acids are released and drop to very low levels in the final product.

 These are produced when the carbohydrates in the kernel (cocoa nib) are broken down during fermentation.
 High amounts of volatile alcohols tend to give off candy and flowery aroma notes.